consiahras/ansible-playbooks-homelab/README.md

 #INSTALL DEPENDENCIES FOR VIRT-MANAGER etc
-1. Run playbook - For libvirt to work properly most likely needs a reboot after , socket to virt-manager couldnt connect before reboot sudo ansible-playbook  localhost_libvirt.yml
+1. Run playbook - For QEMU to connect with virt-manager,  most likely needs a reboot after , socket to virt-manager couldnt connect before reboot sudo ansible-playbook  localhost_libvirt.yml

 If you want to allo other users to be able to user virt-manager and connect to libvirtd , you can edit manually /etc/libvirt/libvirt.conf  and put